testcomputer/testcomputer/README.md

-- :telescope: Currently working as a junior network administrator.
-Aiming towards Network Engineer in the making!
+- :telescope: Network engineer in the making!

 - 🧮 Advancing in web development using CSS, JavaScript, & \.
 Open-source contributor.